 Teams or individuals who sign up to participate in the Map the System are required to produce three deliverables in order to be considered for the final on-campus competition in April.
+Throughout the program, you'll be guided through the process of how to complete each deliverable.
 These include:

-- A visual map of the system surrounding your chosen topic
+- A visual presentation of the system surrounding your chosen topic

 - A 2,000 word paper describing research findings